DavidWells/markdown-magic/README.md

 ## Custom Commands (aka transforms)

 Markdown steriods is completely extendable and allows you to plugin in any rendering engine or logic you want in `config.commands`.

-Below is an example that is used to generate these docs.
+Below is an example that is used to generate this very markdown file from the projects source code.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=./example/example.js) - Do not remove or modify this section -->
 ```js